onewby/bus-boards/README.md

    re-run this to regenerate locality and stance data at any point, or you can use `./rebuildDB.sh` in subsequent rebuilds to only update timetable data.
-5. Modify the file `bus-site/first.env` to insert an API key for the FirstBus API.
+5. Set the environment variable `DARWIN_API_KEY` to your [OpenLDBWS SOAP API key](https://realtime.nationalrail.co.uk/OpenLDBWSRegistration/) for National Rail integration, and `FIRST_API_KEY` to a FirstBus API key for FirstBus realtime data.

 ## Next steps